AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/msi-feature-overview.md

 Visualforce pages:

-* Lead - Includes the option to click on hyper “Go to Full List”, you will be sent to a new tab in Salesforce where the MSI panel will be visible in a full page layout
+* Lead - Includes the option to click on hyper "Go to Full List", you will be sent to a new tab in Salesforce where the MSI panel will be visible in a full page layout
-* Lead Full List - Does not include “Go to Full List” option
+* Lead Full List - Does not include "Go to Full List" option
 * Lead Mobile - Visible in Salesforce mobile application
 * Lead Contact Bridge - Displays MSI panel of the contact you have added in the MSI Contact ID field